-Family history of Alzheimer's associated with abnormal brain pathologyApril 17th, 2013 in Alzheimer's disease & dementia /
+Family history of Alzheimer's associated with abnormal brain pathologyApril 17, 2013 in Medicine & Health / Alzheimer's disease & dementia

 Close family members of people with Alzheimer's disease are more than twice as likely as those without a family history to develop silent buildup of brain plaques associated with Alzheimer's disease, according to researchers at Duke Medicine.